CapTechMobile/Natural_language_processing_with_swift/README.md

-# Natural_language_processing_with_swift
+# Natural Language Processing With Swift

-A collection of code snippets to demonstrate NLP using swift
+This is a collection of code snippets which demonstrate the powerful new APIs that have been added to the iOS natural language processing service.